-The report following the assessment needs to reflect your child’s unique profile to guide a ‘needs-led’ programme of strategies that is shared by everyone involved in their care.
+The report following the assessment needs to reflect your child’s unique profile to guide a ‘needs-led’ programme of strategies, shared by everyone involved in their care.

-Identifying PDA is crucial as I’ve been told on many occasions by parents and teachers that the approaches used with children with a more typical presentation of autism often don’t work and can be counterproductive with those with PDA.
-Conversely, I have been told on many occasions how the application of ‘PDA friendly strategies’ was, quoting a father I worked with, ‘life transforming’ for his daughter and the whole family.
+Identifying PDA is crucial.
+I’ve been told on many occasions by parents and teachers that approaches used with children with a more typical presentation of autism, either don’t work or are counterproductive with those with PDA.
+Conversely, I have been told on many occasions how the application of ‘PDA friendly strategies’ was, quoting a father I worked with, ‘life-transforming’ for his daughter and the whole family.